Protect Yourself – Updated April 2026

 Set time limits and use reminders

 Decide in advance how long you will play and set a timer.
 Activate reality check reminders in your casino account.
-Losing track of time is one of the biggest risks with casino games, especially online.
+Losing track of time is one of the biggest risks with online gambling.

 4